frederic-perez/AmE-dictionary/data/dictionary.md

 __stand strong__
 __stand tall__ _idiom_ :five: To prove or display one’s pride, confidence, or fortitude. _I know a lot of people are upset, but you did the right thing, so stand tall._
 __stand to reason__ _idiom_ :two: To be sensible or understandable. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
 __stand up__ _idiom_ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
-In this usage, a noun or pronoun can be used between "stand" and "up." _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
+In this usage, a noun or pronoun can be used between “stand” and “up.” _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
 __standard of care__ _n_
 __standard__ _n_ :camera: :es: estandarte (?)
 __standardize__ _v_